Shippable/docs/sources/platform/integration/deprecated/tripub.md

 ## Deprecation Note
 This integration has been deprecated.
 A new integration called [Joyent Triton](/platform/integration/joyentTritonKey) of type generic has been introduced which can be used instead.

-If you have any existing Joyent Triton account integrations of type deploy, you can continue to use them.
+If you have any existing Joyent Triton integrations of type deploy, you can continue to use them.

 ---

 The [Joyent Triton](https://www.joyent.com/triton/compute) Integration is used to connect Shippable DevOps Assembly Lines platform to Joyent Triton Container Service to deploy Docker-based applications.

-## Creating an Account Integration
+## Creating an Integration

-Since this integration has been deprecated, you cannot create new account integrations for this, you can only edit/delete the exisiting Joyent Triton integrations.
+Since this integration has been deprecated, you cannot create new integrations for this, you can only edit/delete the exisiting Joyent Triton integrations.
 You can use the new [Joyent Triton](/platform/integration/joyentTritonKey) of type generic instead.

 ## Usage in Assembly Lines